 Don’t ignore the warning sign of sleeplessness.
 A change in your sleeping habits may be a very easy way to notice that something is causing you stress.
 Whether the change is that you can’t get to sleep or that you are having difficulty staying asleep, this is a sign that you are experiencing burnout.
 If this situation sounds familiar, then you should be particularly alert to the presence of other warning signs.

-Be aware of your eating habits.
-If you don’t notice that you are skipping meals or suddenly gaining weight, hopefully you have friends who can alert you to this situation.
+Be aware of your eating habits and if you are skipping meals or suddenly gaining weight.
 You might want to track your eating habits if you have begun to notice some changes.

 3. Withdrawal from People and Activities

 Another important sign that you are suffering from caregiver burnout is that the friends and activities which you once enjoyed, no longer appeal to you.
 If you can’t remember the last time you went out with your friends or if you just don’t have the energy to go out with friends, then you should consider carefully the possibility that you have not taken care of yourself as you need.
 When you don’t feel the same sense of satisfaction and enjoyment that your hobbies and activities once gave you, it is time to talk to someone who can help.